World Pet Memorial Day is just around the corner. It’s a day dedicated to remembering the pets that have impacted our lives.

 - Plant a Tree – A very simple gesture at best, consider planting a tree in honor of your pet.
 It is a great way to keep the legacy of your dog alive.
 Now is a great time to go to your local garden center or nursery to find a tree that matches your dog’s personality.
 When you plant the tree in your backyard, you’ll be reminded of your dog and all of the memories you created together and the joy he/she brought to your family.
 If getting to a nursery is not feasible, Beau-coup offers ‘Evergreen tree seedlings with personalized tags’ in honor of your pet.

-- Hand drawn Portrait – Susan Donley is an talented artist that produces beautifully hand drawn pencil portraits of your pet.
+- Hand drawn Portrait – Susan Donley is an talented artist that produces beautiful portraits of your pet.
 This may be a bit of investment for some, for others it is a beautiful way to memorialize your pet and hang a portrait of them in your home.
 This artist puts her passion for drawing and her love of animals together and produces hand-drawn images that capture the true essence of your pup.

 - Memorial Ceramic – There are a lot of ceramic shops that have been popping up in communities all over the country.
 Try searching online for a shop near you, call them up and make an appointment to paint/design a ceramic plate, mug, or some other piece to remember your pooch.
 You may be lucky enough to find a mold that matches your dog, and you can paint it the way you remember them best.